MasterBladeX/Novel-2-EBook/README.md

 ## Acknowledgments

-* Hat tip to anyone on stackexchange who helped me in my most dire times
+* This program was initially created by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier) so thanks to him and all of the wonderful people on StackExchange, you guys are the best.